eprbell/dali-rp2/README.dev.md

 ## Internal Design
 DaLI's control flow is as follows (see [dali_main.py](src/dali/dali_main.py)):
-* parse the INI configuration file which includes data loader plugin initialization parameters and global configuration sections;
+* parse the INI configuration file which includes plugin initialization parameters and global configuration sections;
+* discover and instantiate pair converter plugins using the initialization parameters from the config file and store them in a list to be passed to the transaction resolver (see below);
 * discover and instantiate data loader plugins using the initialization parameters from the config file and call their load() method, which reads data from native sources (CSV files or REST endpoints) and returns it in a normalized format: a list of [AbstractTransaction](src/dali/abstract_transaction.py) instances.
 This list can contain instances of any `AbstractTransaction` subclass: [InTransaction](src/dali/in_transaction.py) (acquired crypto), [OutTransaction](src/dali/out_transaction.py) (disposed-of crypto) or [IntraTransaction](src/dali/intra_transaction.py) (crypto transferred across accounts controlled by the same person or by people filing together);
 * join the lists returned by plugin load() calls and pass them to the [transaction resolver](src/dali/transaction_resolver.py), which merges incomplete transactions, filling in any missing information (e.g. the spot price) and returning a normalized list of transactions (see below for more details);
 * pass the resolved data to the RP2 [ODS input file generator](src/dali/ods_generator.py) and the RP2 [config file generator](src/dali/config_generator.py), which create the input files for RP2.